 What does this mean for your organization?

 While this might seem like a minor change, it will have big implications.
 Every existing report using the “Calculate Retained Earnings” option will need to be updated to swap out the existing Ledger Account field for the new Balance Sheet Ledger Account field.
-This will affect composite reports and all underlying sub-reports as well as filters, prompts and outline structures.
-The good news is that Workday has already released some reports that will assist with identifying and updating the affected reports.
-They also have posted guidance on Community and will likely continue to add to this as the 18-month transition period moves along.
+This will affect composite reports and all underlying sub-reports as well as filters, prompts, and outline structures.
+The good news is that Workday has already released some reports that will assist with identifying and updating the affected reports and have also posted guidance on Community.

 Overwhelmed?
 Don’t be.
 Just take it one report at a time!

 The first step in converting to the new retained earnings architecture is to ensure that Workday will calculate the same retained earnings value under the old and new methods.
 Workday has delivered a report “Balance Sheet Retained Earnings Reconciliation” that can assist you in completing this task.
 To run this, you will need to first map certain aliases and make a copy of their delivered report as prescribed in their release notes.

 The next step in the conversion process will be to assess the scope of impact on your organization by identifying the affected reports.
 Like the reconciliation report mentioned above, Workday has released a report that will assist in this process: “Custom Reports Impacted by Retained Earnings Change.”
 This report pulls in any reports using the Journal Lines for Financial Reporting data source that have the “Calculate Retained Earnings” prompt defaulted to “Yes” or available to select at runtime.
 We recommend starting this report review step sooner rather than later, as for many organizations this is going to be a huge undertaking.
 Running this report now will give you a good idea of the volume of reports that need to be updated so you can plan your conversion accordingly.